 TOURNAMENT HEADQUARTERS: Ken Mercer Sports Park, Parkside Drive, near Soccer Field #8 snack bar.
-Tournament Director is Kevin Crow who is the Executive Director of the Ballistic United Soccer Club.
-(916-749-9967).
+Tournament Director is Tim Ryerson, Director of Club Events and Partnerships.
+(408-726-3526).

 ROSTERS & GUEST PLAYERS: U9/10’s to have no more than 12 players.
 U11/12’s to have no more than 14 players.
 U13 & above no more than 18 players on the roster.
 No player may compete in the tournament in two age groups in the same weekend or play on two teams within the same age group.
 A maximum of 5 guest players are allowed from outside the club.

 AGE GROUPS: U9-U10 will play 7v7, U11-U12 will play 9v9, U13-U18/19 will play 11v11.